LukeSmithxyz/lb/README.md

+# This repo is archived.

+I no longer use or maintain this script as of several years now.
+I moved to Hugo to deal with static sites to have tagging abilities and other things.

 # lb and sup -- Luke's Blog Script and Site Updater

 Blogs and RSS feeds in less than 100 SLOC. `lb` stands for whatever.
 Maybe "Luke's blog", maybe "lightweight blog", maybe "less bloat", doesn't matter that much.